codezhaba/VoimaWindowsTheme/README.md

 ***Sorry if there are any mistakes or inaccuracies in the text.
-I use a translator because my English is not very good. :)***
+I use a translator because my English is not very good and this is my first project on github. :)***